 C13 Yes No

-Does your institution have an application fee? Х
+C13 Does your institution have an application fee? х

 C13 Amount of application fee: \$75.00

+C13 Yes No C13 Can it be waived for applicants with financial need? x

+C13 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+C13 Same fee Х

+C13 Free

+C13 Reduced

-C13 Yes No
+C13 Yes No Can on-line application fee be waived for applicants with financial need? х

-C13 Can it be waived for applicants with financial need? Х If you have an application fee and Same fee: ation option, Free: Reduced: X C13 Can on-line application fee be Yes No 010 waived for applicants with financial need? х C14 C14 Application closing date Yes No - Does your institution have an application closing date?
-X NO Application closing date (fall): Priority date: January 1 - C15 Yes No Are first-time, first-year students acce pted for terms other than the fall?
-X C16 C16 C17 C17 C17 C17 C17 Notification to applicants of add On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applie Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: March 31 y ) C17 Deadline for housing deposit (MM Amount of housing deposit: Refundable if student does not er Yes, in full Yes, in part , N/A N/A C17 No Deferred admission C18 Yes No C18 Does your institution allow studen admission? nts to postpone en rollment after Х C18 If yes, maximum period of postpo nement: 1 year C19 C19 Early admission of high school students Yes No Does your institution allow high so first-time, first-year (freshman) stu school graduation? x L I
+C14 Application closing date

+C14 Yes No

+Does your institution have an application closing date? х

+C14 Application closing date (fall): 1/1

+C14 Priority date:

+C15 Yes No ĺ C15 Are first-time, first-year students accepted for terms other than the fall? х

+C16 Notification to applicants of admission decision sent (fill in one only)

+C16 On a rolling basis beginning (date):

+C16 By (date): Late March

+C16 By (date): Other:

+C17 Reply policy for admitted applicants (fill in one only)

+• reply percy for animone approximate (in in one one) ,

+C17 Must reply by (date): 5/1

+C17 No set date:

+C17 Must reply by May 1 or within weeks if notified thereafter

+C17 Other:

+C17 Deadline for housing deposit (MM/DD):

+C17 Amount of housing deposit:

+C17 Refundable if student does not enroll?

+C17 Yes, in full

+C17 Yes, in part

+C17 No

+C18 Deferred admission

+C18 Yes No Does your institution allow students to postpone enrolli admission? ment after х C18 If yes, maximum period of postponement: 1 year

+C19 Early admission of high school students

+C19 Yes No 0.0 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? x

+C20 Common Application
-Question removed from CDS.

-(Initiated during 2006-2007 cycle)
+Question removed from CDS (Initiated during 2006-2007 cycle).

-Early Decision and Early Action Plans C21 Early Decision
+Early Decision and Early Action Plans

+C21 Early Decision